abhayma1000/Git-Pilot/README.md

 ## Overview

-This is where I am going to work on learning git and github.
-Right now I am learning squashing and rebasing
+This is where I am going to work on learning git and github

+## Super linter

+I have plans to add a super linter to this repository.
+The Github Super Linter looks nice